 We also generate revenue from professional services, which primarily include implementation services, training and prioritized engineering services.
 Professional services revenue represented 18%, 14% and 14% for the fiscal years ended April 30, 2022, 2021 and 2020, respectively.
 Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and the services are typically provided under a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
-We recognize revenue from our professional services are performed.
+We recognize revenue from our professional services over the period of delivery as services are performed.